hendisantika/rest-client-demo-2024/README.md

 # RestClient in Spring Boot 3 - Builder, Timeout, Interceptor, RequestFactory
+> This repo is used in this Youtube video: https://youtu.be/iNWVlF8o0A4

 ## 1. Practice when using RestClient
 > **Noted:** RestClient is thread-safe